 - Water and other fluids.
-You can't flush a cold out of your system, but drinking plenty of liquids can help.
 Water, juice, clear broth or warm lemon water with honey helps loosen congestion and prevents dehydration.
-Avoid alcohol, coffee and caffeinated sodas, which make dehydration worse.
+Avoid alcohol, coffee and caffeinated sodas, which can make dehydration worse.

 - Salt water.
 A saltwater gargle — 1/4 to 1/2 teaspoon salt dissolved in an 8-ounce glass of warm water — can temporarily relieve a sore or scratchy throat.

 Saline nasal drops and sprays.
 Over-the-counter saline nasal drops and sprays combat stuffiness and congestion.
 In infants, experts recommend instilling several saline drops into one nostril, then gently suctioning that nostril with a bulb syringe.
 To do this, squeeze the bulb, gently place the syringe tip in the nostril about 1/4 to 1/2 inch (about 6 to 12 millimeters) and slowly release the bulb.
 Saline nasal sprays may be used in older children.

 Unlike nasal decongestants, saline drops and sprays don't lead to a rebound effect — a worsening of symptoms when the medication is discontinued — and most are safe and nonirritating, even for children.

 - Chicken soup.
 Chicken soup might help relieve cold and flu symptoms in two ways.
 First, it acts as an anti-inflammatory by inhibiting the movement of neutrophils — immune system cells that participate in the body's inflammatory response.
 Second, it temporarily speeds up the movement of mucus, possibly helping relieve congestion and limiting the amount of time viruses are in contact with the nose lining.